aulrich03/Webots-two-jar/README.md

 Firstly, it is required that webots is downloaded on your computer, which is available here: https://cyberbotics.com/

-Then, to run the simulation, navigate to the worlds folder and open the kitch_behavior_tree file
+Then, to run the simulation, navigate to the worlds folder in the tiago_arm_project folder and open the kitch_behavior_tree.wbt file.